OurColony

-OurColony is a search opera type alternate reality game and a viral marketing campaign for the marketing of a successor to the Microsoft Xbox.
+OurColony is a search opera-type alternate reality game (ARG) and a viral marketing campaign for the early marketing of the Xbox 360.
 The game asks players to form colonies and earn points by completing various tasks.
-This use of an ARG is similar to I Love Bees, which was a viral marketing campaign for the Xbox game Halo 2 and another recent ARG for the Xbox 360 game Halo 3.
+This use of an ARG is similar to I Love Bees, which was a viral marketing campaign for the Xbox game Halo 2, and another ARG for the Xbox 360 game Halo 3.

 Brief history

 On 14 March 2005, emails were sent to members of the ARG community, from someone named Gamem8ker, with a link to an image.
 On the main page of the site were instructions to submit 36 images, as well as a strange series of letter combinations.
 It was explained that "when the right 36 pictures are sent to me, the real game begins."
 The letter combinations turned out to be the codes of international airports.

-OurColony hit a larger gamer audience 6 April after an article was published on GameSpot.
-This caused major headaches as servers became overloaded and the error message "The colony is quickly growing.
+OurColony hit a larger gamer audience on 6 April after an article was published on GameSpot.
+This overloaded servers and the error message "The colony is quickly growing.
 Please be patient." became common.
 With this influx of users came rumors of hacking, cheating and spies.